SMarioMan/evolution-predictor/README.md

 An attempt to use ML to synthesize new evolutions and baby Pokémon by identifying existing patterns in evolution data.

+This work was inspired by [Uppestcase and Lowestcase Letters [advances in derp learning]](https://youtu.be/HLRdruqQfRk).

 In practice, the generated evolutions can sometimes have compelling portraits, but the actual color data is nearly always a mess.

 ### Example input-output pairs: